huijing/huijing.github.io/_posts/2017-10-15-musings-on-speaking-at-conferences.md

 And a hundred percent reason to remember the name
 —Fort Minor, *Remember the name*

 [Vadim Makeev](https://twitter.com/pepelsbey_?lang=en), organiser of [pitercss conference](https://pitercss.com/), flew me out to Saint Petersburg, which was the first time I travelled out of Asia to give a talk.
 Again, the talk was prepared way ahead of the conference and rehearsed until the cows came home.
-Also, a large reason why I got the chance to speak at [Form, Function Class 8](http://2017.formfunctionclass.com/) was because the organisers were in attendance at Webconf.Asia.
+Also, a large reason why I got the chance to speak at [Form, Function Class 8](http://2017.formfunctionclass.com/) was because the organisers were in attendance at Webconf.asia.

 Speaking at my first conference introduced me to people who brought me subsequent opportunities.
 I desperately want people outside our region to realise that there is a lot of talent over here, and we too can do well on the international stage.
 All we need is a foot in the door, and an opportunity to show what we can do.